 But every once in a while, unexpectedly and in seeming irony, there emerges a vignette from some forgotten corner of history that turns our presumptions on their heads.
 And we come to learn that the women of yesteryear may have had liberties that today’s women do not — particularly in some of Egypt’s most conservative circles.
-Before the now-ubiquitous 'sot el mar'a 'awrah' ("a woman's voice is sinful") became a battle cry for misogynists, female Quran reciters were educated, trained, and famous.
+Before the now-ubiquitous 'sot el mar'a 'awrah' ("a woman's voice is unchaste/a form of nakedness") became a battle cry for misogynists, female Quran reciters were educated, trained, and famous.

 When she appeared on the scene, it reverberated across the Arab World, and it wasn't long before she was an equal to the biggest sheikhs in Egypt.

 All the way until World War II, powerful women, angel-voiced Sheikhas — a term no longer in use in Egypt — had a grip on much of the Islamic community.
 Hundreds of female Quranic reciters weaved through the neighbourhoods and villages of Egypt, highly trained and sought after.
 The most famous among them was Sheikha Munira Abdou, of whom survive few photographs, all of which resemble a kind of 1920’s falahy-punk songstress.